forkymcforkface/RGBPi-Extra/README.md

 To remove the patch open RGBPi-Extra ui, go to settings and select remove.
 This is required prior to reimaging your SD card if you are doing so.

-# Systems still in progress, only checked cores are implemented.

 https://github.com/sd2cv/RGBPi-Extra/assets/99993735/1b75acd4-bfe8-4d95-8eb5-8481741fbc86